vanruesc/stay/README.md

 ## Other Resources

 Resources like images or executable files are problematic because they can't be identified as such by their URI alone.
-When linking a resource that can't be represented in json format, you should consider moving it on a dedicated file server.
+When linking a resource that can't be represented in JSON format, you should consider moving it on a dedicated file server.
 Since Stay ignores external resources, the file will open as expected.